Students Right to Know

 National Student Loan Data System

 Exit counseling provides important information needed to prepare for repayment of federal student loans.
-Students who have received a federal student loan are required to complete the exit counseling tutorial available on the Federal Student Loans website, found here.
+Students who have received a federal student loan and are no longer attending are required to complete the exit counseling tutorial available on the Federal Student Loans website, found here.

 Private Educational Loans